dreamerslab/node.flow/Readme.md

 ## Arguments merge and overwrite

 You can set some default arguments for all tasks, giving each task its own arguments or pass task results to the next task as its arguments.
 The priority is `argements from last task` > `argements for each task` > `default argements`.
 Which means `default argements` will be merge into `argements for each task` and finally merge into `argements from last task` than pass to the next task.
 However with parallel tasks it works a little different.
+Results from parallel tasks will be push to a stack, when all parallel tasks are done the result stack will be the first argument assign to `argements for each task` unless the result stack is empty.
+Checkout the parallel example for a clear view.